Charge Nurse

 • Don't forget to keep your header up-to-date with every application, to make sure you don't include old contact information.

-An applicant tracking system (ATS) is just one of the tools employers and recruiters can use to streamline their hiring practices.
-This typically includes screening candidates by scanning and ranking their resumes based on their likely suitability for any vacancy.
+Applicant tracking systems (ATS) help recruiters and employers to manage their hiring process.
+They can handle some of the more time-consuming and resource-intensive jobs, such as initial screening of resumes.
+Employers often receive hundreds of applications per vacancy, and ATS software can quickly and accurately scan and rank resumes based on their likely suitability for any role.
 When drafting your charge nurse resume, there are a few guidelines to follow to give you the best chance of passing the ATS screening stage and progressing with your application.

-An effective resume is a concise, professional summary of your relevant skills and career achievements, showcased through a chronology of your career history.
+The best resumes focus on your skills and the value you've added to previous roles, rather than focusing on your duties and responsibilities.
 Choose the most suitable resume format for your experience levels, and focus on tailoring your resume based on the requirements listed in the job description.

-Jobseeker has a wealth of resume tools, including resume templates and examples, to help you create a winning job application.
-Sign up today to get started.
+HR-approved resume templates and other tools by Jobseeker are the easiest way to create a winning job application.
+Sign up and follow the simple instructions to complete a resume that stands out from the crowd.
 Jobseeker's expert-designed cover letter generator can help your applications make a strong first impression on hiring managers.
 Find detailed cover letter examples to complement your resume and get your application noticed.

 Sources: